hanyiliu/Linke/README.md

 # Linke
-An iOS Application that automatically adds Google Classroom Assignments to the iOS Reminders Application
+An iOS Application that automatically adds Google Classroom Assignments to the iOS Reminders Application.